StephenClarkApps/iOS-Interview-Questions/README.md

 </details>

-#### What is waterfall methodology and Agile methodology?
+#### What a Waterfall methodology and an Agile methodology?
 What are the differences between them?

 Waterfall methodology is a sequential model for software development.
 It is separated into a sequence of pre-defined phases including feasibility, planning, design, build, test, production, and support.